Do you know the reasons why you shouldn't do resource planning in Excel? Turns out you're making your job way harder than it needs to be.

 So what do you do?
 You open up Excel and you build a simple resource management plan or tracker.
 You plug in everyone’s names, associate a rate with their hours, and then start blocking out the team's time for different projects.
 If the team is small, and the projects fairly straightforward, this’ll probably work fine for the time being.

-But this can cause problems down the line if the supposedly “temporary” fix ends up staying in place longer than intended.
+You can run into problems down the line if the supposedly “temporary” fix ends up staying in place longer than intended.

-Excel spreadsheets that get too big and too complex fail to function well.
+Excel spreadsheets that get too big and too complex tend to struggle.
 Large datasets can make Excel sluggish and slow.
 Using a lot of complicated formulas, conditional formatting, and graphical elements can exacerbate the problem.

 However, if you are doing your resource planning in Excel, you will probably want to use all the functions that are known to slow it down.
 You may feel that it is limiting your ability to improve your resource planning process, simply because it doesn’t have the heft to do what you need.

 This pain will be particularly acute if your organization is scaling.
-As you grow to take on more projects - bigger teams, more resources to manage, multiple projects to juggle - you'll find only the frustration increases.
+As you grow to take on more projects – bigger teams, more resources to manage, multiple projects to juggle – you'll find that the frustration only increases.
+Spreadsheets don’t break overnight, but their limits will be exposed one decision at a time.

 A simple formula error or typo can make all the formulas in your spreadsheet stop working properly.
 This problem is inevitably compounded when you have multiple users accessing the same spreadsheet at the same time.